francescotrono/UniTrento-NLU-2020-21/README.md

 The assignment is implemented in Python using the NLP tool spaCy.

-All 5 .py modules include a MAIN section with one or more default sentences, the call to the implemented function and the printing of the function return items to the stand-ard output.
+All 5 .py modules include a MAIN section with one or more default sentences, the call to the implemented function and the printing of the function return items to the standard output.